Libs of TikTok: Identity revelation (April 2022)

 In April 2022, details surfaced regarding the account's operator.
 Raichik registered the domain libsoftiktok.us in October 2021.
 The .us top-level domain does not allow anonymous registration, so her full name and other information was listed publicly on the WHOIS record for the domain.
 A software developer recognized this and named Raichik as the account's creator in early April 2022.

-On April 19, 2022, The Washington Post published an article by journalist Taylor Lorenz which further reported on Raichik's identity, noting that she worked in real estate in Brooklyn and that she was "proudly" Orthodox Jewish, details were scraped from early iterations of the Libs of TikTok Twitter account.
+On April 19, 2022, The Washington Post published an article by journalist Taylor Lorenz which further reported on Raichik's identity, noting that she worked in real estate in Brooklyn and that she was "proudly" Orthodox Jewish, details scraped from early iterations of the Libs of TikTok Twitter account.
 The web version of the article initially linked to Raichik's real estate license, though it was later removed.

 Conservatives criticized Lorenz for her methods in reporting, for revealing Raichik's identity at all, for claims of antisemitism (having repeated Raichik's claim regarding her faith), and for hypocrisy (having previously spoken out against online harassment).
 Some accused her of doxxing Raichik, though Lorenz countered that the information was already publicly available.
 The Washington Post stood by the reporting.
 Senior managing editor Cameron Barr stated that the Post "did not publish or link to any details about [Raichik's] personal life", though Raichik noted that a home address was listed on the real-estate license the article originally linked to.
 Lorenz said critics were trying to "sow doubt and discredit journalism".

 Raichik personally accused Lorenz of doxxing and of violating her right to free speech, though she vowed to "never be silenced".
 The next month, she tweeted that she had "received about a dozen death threats", including threats to throw a pipe bomb into her house.
 Lorenz also reported that she faced personal backlash, noting that, in response to the article, her "whole family" had been doxxed, and that "trolls [then] moved on to doxxing and stalking any random friends I've tagged on Instagram".

 The Libs of TikTok account gained 200,000 followers the day after The Washington Posts story was published.

 Lorenz arranged an interview two years after The Washington Post article, during which Raichik argued against gender-affirming care and discussed whether Raichik considered herself a public figure after being outed.